-I practice mindfulness meditation with my eyes open and focused on the breath.
+I practice mindfulness meditation with my eyes open and focus on the breath.
 In that moment, I was the rain, sitting “in the seat of self” witnessing what it is to be alive.
 It is more than enough, so much more.

 In the book, The Untethered Soul, Michael A. Singer showed me how to deal with the drama of my mind as my body works so hard to win the war within.
 Here, winning is adapting, accepting change.
 It is not a competition.

 As an observer, rather than a participant in my ego’s drama, my body has an easier time of doing what it does best—adapting.
 My symptoms continue but I remain distant from the drama.

 I am the witness watching.
 And that is making all the difference.